-What are some of the qualities common among successful voice actors?
-And are these traits inherent or are they acquired?
+What are some of the qualities common among successful voice actors and are these traits inherent or are they acquired?
 Here are the traits and qualities you should focus on to succeed in the voiceover industry.

 Build a set of realistic goals.
 Without goals, you lack focus and every unfocused action you take is likely to result in wasted opportunities.
 If your goal is to voice promos for a national network, formulate a plan and stick to it.
 Make sure your decisions at every step of your journey are influenced by this goal.
 Remember, if you are nudged at least one inch closer to your goal every day, then you are most likely on the correct path.
 If you find yourself spinning your wheels, you may need to readjust and refocus.